ManjulaChalla/quasirandomgenerator/guided_quasirandomGenerator_SYCLMigration/README.md

    $ make
    ```

-   By default, this command sequence will build the `02_sycl_migrated` versions of the program.
+   By default, this command sequence will build the `02_sycl_migrated` version of the program.

 #### Troubleshooting